 The most feasible method for estimating average survey efficiency (needed to generate an expansion factor) depends upon CWT-generated harvest estimates and an assumed equal average exploitation rate between the populations in the Berners River and Auke Creek.
 This assumption is dependent upon closely similar migratory behavior in returning adults.

-From a spatial perspective, the average distribution of unexpanded CWTs recovered from the troll fishery shows that the Berners River and Auke Creek stocks were similarly distributed across fishing areas, while both were concentrated primarily in the same districts in northern Southeast (Figure 9).
+From a spatial perspective, the average distribution of unexpanded CWTs recovered from the troll fishery shows that the Berners River and Auke Creek stocks were similarly distributed across fishing areas, while both were concentrated primarily in the same districts in northern Southeast Alaska (Figure 9).
 The two stocks also displayed a similar temporal distribution of troll harvest, with a peak from the last week of August to mid-September, after which the troll harvest of the Auke Creek stock decreased slightly earlier, on average, compared with the Berners River stock (Figure 10).
 Both stocks were relatively late in harvest timing in the troll fishery compared with the overall mixture of harvested coho salmon stocks.

 The largest difference in the average geographic distribution of tag recoveries occurred in Yakutat area waters north of Cape Fairweather, where an average of 10.8% of Berners River tags were recovered, compared with 7.4% for Auke Creek.
 The proportion of recoveries between Cape Fairweather and Cape Spencer (Districts 116, 156, 157) was nearly equal between the stocks, while proportionately fewer (3.7% in total) Berners River recoveries (compared with Auke Creek) were recovered from districts south of Cape Spencer (101–115, 150, 152, and 154).
 Although the Berners River stock exhibited a slightly later, more northward distribution in the troll fishery, the stocks were judged to be temporally and geographically similar enough in their distributions within the broadly distributed troll fishery to assume a negligible difference in their exploitation rate for the purpose of estimating average survey efficiency.